Creamy German Cucumber Salad Recipe (Gurkensalat)

 - Pour the sour cream mixture over the cucumbers and mix well.

-- Cover and refrigerate until ready to serve, at least 2 hours.
-Stir again just before serving.
 Note: for the best flavors, marinating for 2-4 hours is preferred.
-However, we love crunchy cucumbers and have mixed it up and served them immediately with no complaints.
+However, we love crunchy cucumbers and have mixed it up, serving this Creamy Cucumber Salad immediately with no complaints.
+We also really love this salad cold, very room temperature.

-- The traditional recipe for German Cucumber Salad actually requires that you slice the cucumbers much thinner than I do.
+- The traditional recipe for German Cucumber Salad calls for cucumber slices much thinner than I make them.
 If you want to do the more traditional version, I highly recommend using a mandoline to get paper-thin slices.
-We like thicker slices so the cucumbers retain some of their crunch.
+We like thicker slices so the cucumbers retain some of their crunch and we seem to have less excess water.

 - If you use cucumbers with thicker, waxier, and/or more bitter skin, I recommend peeling them first!
 However, if you’re using burpless cucumbers or any thin-skinned, non-bitter variety, save yourself some work and leave the skin on!